Lake Placid top seed in Section VII hockey race

 Lake Placid and second seed Plattsburgh High will receive byes in the quarterfinal round, while games on Tuesday, Feb.
 21, will feature third seed Northeastern Clinton hosting sixth seed Saranac at the Rouses Point Civic Center at 6 p.m.

 The other quarterfinal will have fourth seed Beekmantown hosting fifth seed Saranac Lake at the Plattsburgh State Fieldhouse with puck drop at 6:30 p.m.
-Sun Community News will offer a Facebook Live stream of the game, starting at 6:25 p.m.
+The live stream will be available on the Sun Community News Facebook page, starting at 6:25 p.m.

 The sectional semifinal round will take place Thursday, Feb.
 23, with Lake Placid hosting the lowest remaining seed in the 1932 Arena at the Lake Placid Olympic Center with 7 p.m. puck drop.